Azerbaijan Airlines passenger plane crashes in Kazakhstan – DW – 12/25/2024

 The Kazakh Transport Ministry said some 62 passengers and five crew members were on board the plane, citing Azerbaijani sources.

-The transport ministry said the passengers included 37 Azerbaijanis, 16 Russians, 6 Kazakhstanis and 3 people from Kyrgyzstan.
+The transport ministry said the passengers included 37 Azerbaijanis, 16 Russians, six Kazakhstanis and three people from Kyrgyzstan.

 The Kazakh Emergencies Ministry said in a statement on Telegram that its teams found the aircraft on fire upon arrival at the scene.

 Rescue units have extinguished the fire, the ministry said.
-Doctors and psychologists were also working at the scene.
+Doctors and psychologists were also working at the site.

-Kazakhstan's Transport Ministry said a government commission had been set up to investigate what happened, adding that it would cooperate with Azerbaijan on the investigation.
+Kazakhstan's Transport Ministry said it was launching a government commission to investigate the incident, adding that it would cooperate with Azerbaijani authorities.

 More to follow...